-• Lithuania: measurements are carried out monthly from October 2021(see Table 8).
-During each measurement campaign, the gas samples were collected in 5 replicates (5 chambers) and from each chamber during the 1 hour long deployment time, 4 samples were collected.
-In total, 1080 gas samples were collected and analysed.
+• Lithuania: measurements were carried out monthly from October 2021 to September 2023.
+During each measurement campaign, the gas samples were collected in 5 replicates (5 chambers) and from each chamber during the 1-hour long deployment time, 4 samples were collected.
+In total, 4'840 gas samples were collected and analysed.